ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-2/README.md

 Finally, the table at the bottom provides a list of all VMs running on that cluster, along with their name; VM ID; details about vCPUs, memory, storage, state, and active hours; as well as the total cost involved in running that VM and the cost per hour.

+## Quiz: Cluster and VM Costing

+### QUIZ QUESTION
+What are the cost heads that factor into the TCO calculation for Nutanix private cloud infrastructure?

+* Services, Facilities, Hardware, People, Telecom, Software